 For l_p , our solution results in $\sqrt[p]{d_q}$ approximation, where d_q is the dimension of the specific query.
-The extensions to EXACT NEAREST NEIGHBOR SEARCH and k-NEAREST NEIGHBORS SEARCH, as described in Section 5.2, work also for this problem.
+The extensions to EXACT NEAREST NEIGHBOR SEARCH and k-NEAREST NEIGHBORS SEARCH, as described in Section V-B, work also for this problem.
 The neighborhood sets are precomputed on the d-dimensional space, but queries and distance computations after queries are done on the specific d_q dimensional space.
-The results are still correct as distances in the d_q -dimensional space are bounded by distances in the d-dimensional space.
+The results are still correct as distances in the d_q -dimensional space.

-5.4 Geometric Clustering on TCAM
+D. Geometric Clustering on TCAM

 Another closely related problem that could benefit from using TCAM with RENÉ is high-dimensional geometric clustering.
-The k-MEANS CLUSTERING problem, for example, is usually solved as a sequence of nearest-neighbor search problems, each of these consists of a database with k ddimensional points [30].
+The k-MEANS CLUSTERING problem, for example, is usually solved as a sequence of nearest-neighbor search problems, each of these consists of a database with kd-dimensional points [68].